The Internet Speed At NASA: How Fast Is It Anyway?

 And what are the steps that NASA takes to protect astronauts’ communications in space?

 The first step is for a ground-based station to detect and identify any interruption of signals between ISS astronauts and their home base.
 In this case, it’s Houston Mission Control or Russia’s Soyuz control center.
-Once they’ve confirmed there’s an outage, maintenance personnel on earth will work quickly (using portable radios) to try to get service restored as soon as possible – typically before the end of day shift in Houston – so no one has been left out of contact too long.
+Once they’ve confirmed there’s an outage, maintenance personnel on earth will work quickly (using portable radios) to try to get service restored as soon as possible – typically before the end of the day shift in Houston – so no one has been left out of contact too long.
 If signal restoration still doesn’t occur by then, NASA’s authority will have someone interpret the data from the black box.

-According to a NASA’s Engineer – “The problem is often a hardware failure, in which case we may need to send someone up with replacement parts and tools to do some troubleshooting on site.
+According to a NASA Engineer – “The problem is often a hardware failure, in which case we may need to send someone up with replacement parts and tools to do some troubleshooting on site.
 We count ourselves lucky if this happens at all – these types of repairs are rarely needed, thanks largely to our decades-long experience building spacecraft that can withstand extreme temperature ranges and unexpected jolts during launch or landing.”

 If you’re wondering about internet speed for astronauts aboard ISS – it’s much slower than what most people get back on Earth!
-The “best” they might hope for is one megabit per second (Mbps) download speeds via satellite connection while receiving data packages between 300 kilobytes/second (KBps).
+The “best” they might hope for is one megabit per second (Mbps) download speed via satellite connection while receiving data packages between 300 kilobytes/second (KBps).

 Leave a Comment